Winding Up Petition: A 2026 Guide For Directors & SMEs

 How to issue a winding-up petition?

-How long does the winding-up process take?
+How long does a winding up petition take?

 - Service of petition (Day 0): The petition is formally served on the company’s registered office.